 Use your patient portal

 Some centers make test results available online so patients won’t have to wait or come back another day just to get them.
 Some do this so patients can check their results privately, such as in the case of STD testing.
-If you plan to go to an urgent care center, check to see if they have an online portal where you can access your STD test results, or any other test results.
+If you plan to go to an urgent care center, check to see if they have an online where you can access your STD test any other test results.

 Come prepared and ready